 Garlic Rosemary Muffins

-Featured in Fresh Breads Anyone Can Make.
+Highlighted in: Fresh Breads Anyone Can Make

 These mini garlic rosemary breads make the perfect cheat's focaccia.
 Start with pizza dough, place it in muffin trays brushed with olive oil, and let them rise in a cozy spot near the oven.
 To finish, add those signature grooves with your fingers, drizzle with a herby garlic-infused oil, and bake until crispy outside and fluffy inside.
 Handle the dough gently for the best texture, and let it work its magic during resting time.
 Every bite is full of delicious herb and garlic notes!